 One of the easiest ways to think about this is with change and dollars.
 One dollar is the same as 100 pennies.
 However, it requires more work to count 100 pennies and give it to someone for payment than it does to hand over a one dollar bill.

 This is similar to the Bitcoin network.
 Let’s look at an example:

 Alice receives 0.01 Bitcoins every day from her mining contract for 100 days.
 Bob receives a payment of 1 Bitcoin once.
 Both Alice and Bob now have a 1 Bitcoin balance.

 If Alice and Bob now try to send 1 Bitcoin, Alice will have a much larger fee than Bob.
-This is because the Bitcoin network has to do a lot more work for Alice to bundle all of her small “change inputs” together vs. Bob, who just has 1 input.
+This is because the Bitcoin network has to do a lot more work for Alice to bundle all of her small “change inputs” together, compared to Bob, who just has 1 input.

 This is similar to someone who tries to spend 100 pennies vs. a one dollar bill.
 Both amounts have the same value, but the 100 pennies take longer to count, so it is harder to make the transaction.